-1. When you buy the drug for a price that is lower than our price
+1. When you buy the drug for a price that is lower than our price situations and your drug must be on our Drug List.

 Sometimes when you are in the Deductible Stage and Coverage Gap Stage you can buy your drug at an in-network pharmacy for a price that is lower than our price.